asterisk-icon

 What is gross income

-For an individual, gross pay indicates their total earnings before tax or deductions.
+For an individual, gross pay indicates total earnings before tax or deductions.
+Net pay refers to the total earnings after those deductions have been applied.

 Companies also measure gross income, which can be described as gross margin or gross profit.
 It refers to their revenue from all sources minus the cost of goods sold (COGS).

-Certain instances, such as approaching lenders or securing a rental agreement, demand that applicants stipulate their gross income.
+Certain instances, such as approaching lenders or securing a rental agreement, require applicants to specify their gross income.
 Gross income is also the first step in calculating federal income tax.

-An individual’s gross income is the total of all sources of income, such as the following, contributing to an individual’s total income.
+An individual’s gross income is the sum of all sources of income, such as:

 • Employment annual income (before tax deductions)